 Professor Serena Loftus joined Freeman School of Business in 2015, after obtaining her Ph.D. degree from the University of Washington.
 Professor Loftus's current research focuses on how psychological processes shape reactions to internal and external accounting information.
 Professor Loftus specializes in the role of qualitative accounting information in performance management systems and financial disclosures.

 If you are a student for this class, please log in to Canvas for course information.
 Please email me if you have any questions.

-Serena Loftus's paper “Because of ‘Because’: Examining the Use of Causal Language in Relative Performance Feedback,” co-authored with Lloyd Tanlu of Northeastern University, has been accepted for publication in The Accounting Review.
-The paper examines how the use of causal language — commonly expressed through words such as “because” or “thus” — in employee performance reviews impacts the employee’s subsequent performance.
+Serena Loftus' recently published research paper examines how the use of causal language — commonly expressed through words such as “because” or “thus” — in employee performance reviews impacts the employee’s subsequent performance.

 Professor Loftus is passionate about incorporating data analysis and case analysis into her teaching.
 This approach allows her students to practice and improve their analytical thinking skills, and helps them prepare for their future careers.